Iubenda logo

 👉 See here for more on the UK’s GDPR.

-5. Privacy of communications – PECR provides specific protections for the privacy of electronic communications, such as email and instant messaging, by requiring that such communications are intercepted only in accordance with the law.
+5. Privacy of communications – It provides specific protections for the privacy of electronic communications, such as email and instant messaging, by requiring that such communications are intercepted only in accordance with the law.

 🔎 For further information on this, see the ICO website →